scorsi/first-test-horilang/README.md

 module "test"               // The name of this module, must respect folders hierarchy

-// The imports keyword must be after module keyword and before everything else import "testA"              // We import A to be used in this file
+// The imports keyword must be after module keyword and before everything else import "horilang.Integer" import "testA.A"            // We import A to be used in this file

 import (                    // You can import multiple modules
-    "testB"
-    "testC"
+    "testB.B"
+    "testC.C"
 )

-typealias A = testA.A       // You can create aliases
+// You can create aliases
+typealias Integer = horilang.Integer
+typealias A = testA.A

 // Private function which edit "left" value because it is a var not a val func testFunc1 (var left, val right) : var Integer {